TomokoTomoki/Blargboard/README.md

 (no particular order there)

+ * port the ABXD database installer/updater (all we need to do is define the database structure, actually)
  * finish implementing templates
  * fix the forum editor
  * improve the permission editing interfaces
- * port the 'show/hide sidebar' feature from Kuribo64
+ * port the 'show/hide sidebar' feature from Kuribo64? or just nuke the sidebar?
- * make a decent homepage (including admin-editable intro blurb, latest news, and last posts)
- * reintegrate the FAQ page, and make an editor for it
+ * allow plugins to add/override templates
  * merge/split threads a la phpBB (albeit without the shitty interface)
- * support multiple password hashing methods? (for importing from other board softwares, or for those who feel SHA256 with per-user salt isn't enough)
+ * support multiple password hashing methods? (for importing from other board softwares, or for those who feel SHA256 with per-user salt isn't enough) (kinda addressed via login plugins)
+ * more TODO at Kuribo64 and RVLution

+ * low priority: change/remove file headers? most of the original files still say 'AcmlmBoard XD'

 -------------------------------------------------------------------------------